-Veganism is becoming increasingly popular around the world, and NomNom Vegan bakery is keeping up with the trend.
-Considering all its products are devoid of all the components that are ordinarily essential elements for baked goods (eggs, milk, and butter), it has a pleasingly wide selection of cakes.
-Kitsch and cute in its décor, it feels like a mixture between old and new.
+Veganism is becoming increasingly popular around the world and Simply Raw Bakery is keeping up with the trend.
+Considering all its products are devoid of all the components that are ordinarily essential elements in baked goods (eggs, milk and butter), it has a pleasingly wide selection of cakes.
+Kitsch and cute in its decor, it feels like a mixture between old and new.

-Austrian Baker Helmut Gragger pours heart and soul into his baking.
-His wood stove is in the center of the bakery, giving customers the opportunity to watch him kneading and throwing flour whilse browsing the loaves.
-Inside a late-Baroque style house, this bakery transports you back in time – it’s a cosy and comfortable atmosphere with a beautiful homely aroma.
+Austrian Baker Helmut Gragger pours his heart and soul into his baking.
+His wood stove is in the center of the bakery, giving customers the opportunity to watch him knead and throw flour while browsing loaves.
+Inside a late-Baroque style house, this bakery transports you back in time – it’s a cosy and comfortable atmosphere with a beautiful and homely aroma.

-Located around the corner from the Habsburg Palace, the sweet treats at famous establishment Demel were once enjoyed by the Empress Sissi, with its location being right next to her home at Hofburg Palace.
-This elegant shop sells many of Vienna’s quintessential dreamy specialties, including the aforementioned Kaiserschmarrn, that comes drenched in a plum stew and lots of fresh sandwiches and pastries.
+Located around the corner from the Habsburg Palace, the sweet treats at Cafe Demel were once enjoyed by the Empress Sissi.
+This elegant and beautifully decorated shop sells many of Vienna’s quintessential and dreamy specialties, including the Austrian speciality, kaiserschmarrn, which comes drenched in a plum stew, as well as lots of fresh sandwiches and pastries.
 The dreamy chocolate cake, sachertorte, is highly recommended.

-Vienna has a large and thriving Turkish community, and with that comes many glorious bakeries, where you can sample freshly baked honey-smothered pistachio speckled baklava and circles of soft bread the size of your head.
-Hazar Konditorei & Bäckerei in the 20th district is an excellent one to try, filled with trays fresh Turkish desserts.
+Vienna has a large and thriving Turkish community and with that comes many glorious bakeries where you can sample honey-smothered, pistachio-speckled baklava and circles of generously-sized soft bread.
+Filled with trays of fresh Turkish desserts, Hazar Konditorei & Bäckerei in the 20th district is a great one to try.